 Shaw said it’s past time to see things as they are and ask ‘Why?’; it’s time to dream of what never was and ask, ‘Why not?’
 Why not a first-class, single-tier healthcare system, a first-class single-tier education system, housing for everybody, and a taxation system that makes the rich pay their share?
 12-minute read.

+Our democracy is broken and it’s time we did something about it.
 Self-governing republican freedom is shared among equal citizens, and so is the responsibility for maintaining it.
 That requires active participation from us all, individually and collectively, taking responsibility for the state we’re in.
-Our democracy is broken.
-It’s time we did something about it.
 10-minute read.

 Two recent studies asked students whether the skills taught in their Leaving Cert courses prepared them for third-level study.
 An overwhelming majority said ‘No’, that they had not learned the intellectual skills they would need to succeed.
 8 minute read.